jjmcnelis/data-publication/s3-upload-info/README.md

 Start your local crontab editor with `crontab -e`.
 Add the following line; then save the file.

 ```
-30 0 * * * python3 $HOME/.aws/rotate_upload_access_keys.py SRV-podaac-dev-swot
+30 0 * * * python3 $HOME/.aws/rotate_upload_access_keys.py SRV-podaac-dev-swot >> $HOME/.aws/rotate_upload_access_keys.log
 ```

-This example crontab entry executes a python script once per day at 12:30 AM local time.
+This example crontab entry executes [a python script](rotate_upload_access_keys.py) once per day at 12:30 AM local time.
 The script checks for new access keys for the `SRV-podaac-dev-swot` account and updates the corresponding entry inside ~/.aws/credentials when necessary.

+Output from each run is piped to a log file here: `$HOME/.aws/rotate_upload_access_keys.log`

 ### WINDOWS